26 Best Places To Visit In Spiti Valley: A Detailed Guide

 Things to do in Kungri Monastery: Exploring the ancient artifacts, learning about Buddhism, witnessing the ‘Sword Dance’ and the ‘Devil Dance’

-Tabo is every traveler’s favourite town in Spiti and an integral part of Spiti’s travel circuit.
+Tabo is every traveler’s favorite town in Spiti and an integral part of Spiti’s travel circuit.
 It is among the most famous places to visit in Spiti Valley and an indispensable addition to your Spiti tour itinerary.

 There’s a lot to do when you’re in Tabo!
 For one, you can hike to the top of Tabo’s hills and explore the caves where monks used to meditate, or you can take guided treks to its deep gorges that are a sight for sore eyes!
+You can also know about what all you can experience in Spiti in August, because several seasons come with several experiences!
+You can choose the season and see what all you know about!

 Being the second most important region in Spiti after Kaza, Tabo is brimming with energy year-round and is the perfect place to explore the joyous Tibetan heritage and the Spitian way of eco living!